Large Deviations in the Symmetric Simple Exclusion Process with Slow Boundaries: A Hydrodynamic Perspective

 \section{Conclusion}

 We revisited a well-known problem about the SSEP on a one-dimensional finite lattice coupled with two boundary reservoirs of unequal densities.
-In the non-equilibrium stationary state, the fluctuations of density and of current have been characterized in terms of corresponding large deviations function in seminal works of Derrida and collaborators \cite{2001_Derrida_Free,2004_Bodineau_Current,2004_Derrida_Current}, which were subsequently reproduced using the powerful hydrodynamic approach of the MFT by Bertini, De Sole, Gabrielli, Jona-Lasinio and Landim \cite{2002_Bertini_Macroscopic,2005_Bertini_Current}.
-Recently, these large deviation results were generalized \cite{2019_Derrida_Large} to incorporate situations where coupling to the reservoirs is slow, specifically, when the boundary rates are of the order of inverse of the system size.
+In seminal works by Derrida and collaborators \cite{2001_Derrida_Free,2004_Bodineau_Current,2004_Derrida_Current} the fluctuations of density and current in the non-equilibrium stationary state of the model were characterized in terms of corresponding large deviation functions.
+These results were subsequently reproduced using the powerful hydrodynamic approach of the MFT by Bertini, De Sole, Gabrielli, Jona-Lasinio, and Landim \cite{2002_Bertini_Macroscopic,2005_Bertini_Current}.
+Recently, these large deviation results were generalized \cite{2021_Derrida_Large} to incorporate situations where coupling to the reservoirs is slow, specifically, when the boundary rates are of the order of inverse of the system size.
 In this article, we recovered these extended results using the hydrodynamic approach of the MFT.

-The slow coupling makes fluctuations at the boundary comparable to bulk fluctuations which modifies the fluctuating hydrodynamics (see \eqref{eq:local_conserve_law}) for the SSEP and introduces additional terms (see \eqref{complete_action_transition}) in the corresponding MSRJD-action \cite{1973_Martin_Statistical,1976_Janssen_On,1978_Dominicis_Dynamics,1978_Dominicis_Field}.
-In the MFT formulation for large deviation, these additional terms significantly modify the boundary condition of the hydrodynamic fields which makes solution of the corresponding Euler-Lagrange equation challenging.
-For the density large deviations, we solved (see Section~\ref{sec:ldf_density}) the Euler-Lagrange equation using a simple \emph{local} transformation \eqref{F_transform} and recovered the earlier result \cite{2019_Derrida_Large}.
-The result for current large deviations \cite{2019_Derrida_Large} were recovered (see Section~\ref{sec:current ldf}) following quasi-stationarity of optimal path.
-Our explicit solution for the optimal path in both the density-problem and the current-problem, describes how rare fluctuations develop in the non-equilibrium state.
+The slow coupling makes fluctuations at the boundary comparable to bulk fluctuations, which modifies the fluctuating hydrodynamics (see \eqref{eq:local_conserve_law}) for the SSEP and introduces additional terms (see \eqref{complete_action_transition}) in the corresponding MSRJD-action \cite{1973_Martin_Statistical,1976_Janssen_On,1978_Dominicis_Dynamics,1978_Dominicis_Field}.
+In the MFT formulation for large deviations, these additional terms significantly alter the boundary conditions of the hydrodynamic fields, posing challenges in solving the corresponding Euler-Lagrange equations.
+For the large deviations of density, we tackled (see Section~\ref{sec:ldf_density}) this challenge by employing a simple \emph{local} transformation \eqref{F_transform} and successfully recovered the earlier result \cite{2021_Derrida_Large}.
+Similarly, for the large deviations of current \cite{2021_Derrida_Large}, we utilized the quasi-stationarity of optimal path (see Section~\ref{sec:current ldf}) to recover the results.
+Our explicit solutions for the optimal path in both the density-problem and current-problems provide insights into how rare fluctuations develop in the non-equilibrium stationary state.